AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md

-# Unified Profile Architectural Overview
+# Unified Profile Overview

 ## 1. Overview

-Adobe Unified Profile Service (UPS) provides a Unified, 360° Consumer Profile that enables marketers to drive coordinated, consistent and relevant experiences with their audiences across channels.
+the Unified Profile Service (UPS) in Adobe Cloud Platform provides a Unified, 360° Consumer Profile that enables marketers to drive coordinated, consistent and relevant experiences with their audiences across channels.
 With Unified Profile, you have one place to go to get a holistic view of your entire user base aggregated across all systems, as well as actionable timestamped account of every event they've had in any of your systems, when you need it.

 ![Unified Profile In Action](up-in-action.png)